 Radiant is a small team of world-class engineers from a collection of key disciplines and they are looking to add a few more of them.
 They are particularly interested in the best engineers in the areas of Nuclear Core Design, Materials, Multiphysics Modeling, and Licensing.
 If you are one of those people, please go here and let them know you would like to join the Radiant team.

 It will be a few more years before a system like the one shown above will go live somewhere, but when it does, it will be a new era in the age of nuclear energy and I can’t wait for that to happen.

 Radiant Extends Investment Round to include DCVC — March 28, 2022

-Radiant notified its investors to get approval on the extention the series A slightly to bring in Data Collective Venture Capital (DCVC).
+Radiant extended its Series A round to bring in Data Collective Venture Capital (DCVC) and added Dr. Rachel Slaybaugh to its board.
 Adding DCVC brings in another great investment firm that strengthens Radiant’s investment backing considerably and paves the way for future growth.

 Q3 2021 Investment: Core Power